Contribute to RDO

 Come chat in real-time with RDO users on IRC on the OFTC server:

-Come chat in real-time with the CentOS Cloud IG on IRC on the Libera Chat server:
+Come chat in real-time with the CentOS Cloud SIG on IRC on the Libera Chat server:

 IRC meetings